redfieldchristabel/laravel-dockerize/README.md

 # Laravel-Optimized PHP Images 🎉

-Welcome to the **Laravel-Optimized PHP Images** repository! 🚀 These pre-built PHP container images, hosted on the GitHub Container Registry (GHCR), are crafted to supercharge your Laravel development.
-With essential PHP extensions pre-installed for Laravel 11, they slash setup time and streamline your development and CI/CD workflows.
-Let’s get your Laravel projects up and running faster! 😄
+Welcome to the **Laravel-Optimized PHP Images** repository! 🚀 These pre-built PHP container images, hosted on the GitHub Container Registry (GHCR), are designed to turbocharge your Laravel development.
+Packed with essential PHP extensions for Laravel 11, they cut setup time and streamline your development and CI/CD workflows.
+Let’s get your Laravel projects soaring! 😄

 ## Why Choose These Images? 🌟

-Official PHP images from Docker Hub often require manual extension installations, slowing down your `Dockerfile` or `docker-compose.yml` setup.
-Our images come ready-to-go with Laravel’s core PHP extensions, offering:
+Official PHP images from Docker Hub require manual extension installations, bogging down your `Dockerfile` or `docker-compose.yml`.
+Our images are pre-loaded with Laravel’s core PHP extensions, delivering:

-- **Lightning-Fast Setup** ⚡: Spin up your local environment or CI/CD pipeline in no time.
+- **Lightning-Fast Setup** ⚡: Launch your local environment or CI/CD pipeline in a snap.
 - **Streamlined CI/CD** 🛠️: Skip repetitive extension installs to save build time.
-- **Laravel-Friendly Defaults** 🐘: Pre-configured for Laravel’s needs, so you can focus on coding.
+- **Laravel-Friendly Defaults** 🐘: Tailored for Laravel, so you can focus on coding.

-Need extra extensions like `imagick` or `pgsql`?
-No worries!
-We’ve got simple customization guides below. 🛠️
+Need extras like `imagick` or `pgsql`?
+We’ve got easy customization guides below! 🛠️

 ## Image Features ✨

 ### Built on Official PHP Images 🐳

-Our images are based on official PHP images from Docker Hub, ensuring rock-solid compatibility and reliability.
+Our images are built on official PHP images from Docker Hub, ensuring rock-solid compatibility and reliability.
 They follow standard PHP tagging conventions for seamless integration.

 ### Supported Versions and Variants 📦

-We support PHP versions **8.1, 8.2, 8.3, and 8.4** (yep, we’re up to date! 🎉).
-Tags use major and minor versions (e.g., `8.3`, not `8.3.1`) to deliver the latest security patches and bug fixes via daily builds, avoiding breaking changes.
+We support PHP versions **8.1, 8.2, 8.3, and 8.4** (fully up to date! 🎉).
+Tags use major and minor versions (e.g., `8.3`, not `8.3.1`) to provide the latest security patches and bug fixes via daily builds, avoiding breaking changes.
 Major version tags (e.g., `8`) point to the latest minor version (currently `8.4`).

 Available variants for each PHP version:
-- **cli** 🖥️: Command Line Interface PHP (Debian base), perfect for Artisan commands, scripts, or cron jobs.
+- **cli** 🖥️: Command Line Interface PHP (Debian base), ideal for Artisan commands, scripts, or cron jobs.
-- **fpm** 🌐: PHP-FPM (Debian base), ideal for web servers like Nginx or Apache.
+- **fpm** 🌐: PHP-FPM (Debian base), perfect for web servers like Nginx or Apache.
 - **cli-alpine** 🏔️: CLI PHP (Alpine Linux base), lightweight for smaller images.
 - **fpm-alpine** 🏔️: PHP-FPM (Alpine Linux base), compact for web servers.

 ### Filament-Optimized Images 🎨

-Building with the Filament PHP framework?
-We’ve got you covered with tailored images for `php artisan filament` commands, packed with Filament-specific dependencies.
+Using the Filament PHP framework?
+Our tailored images for `php artisan filament` commands include Filament-specific dependencies.
 Just add the `-filament` suffix, e.g.:
 - `ghcr.io/redfieldchristabel/laravel:8.3-cli-filament`
 - `ghcr.io/redfieldchristabel/laravel:8.3-fpm-alpine-filament`